Anu0408/Truck_Delays_App/README.md

   - Create an account on Hopsworks.
   - Set up a new project in Hopsworks.
 - Upload the final merged truck delay dataset to the Feature Store in your Hopsworks project.
-- Update the Feature Store Code: connect to your Hopsworks project.
+- Update the Feature Store Code: connect to the Hopsworks project using API key.

 # Connect to Hopsworks